chuanfuyap/PANACEA/README.md

-# refPCA-GWAS
+# PANACEA (Pipeline for GWAS ANAlysis with a Continuous Exposition of Ancestry)
 Scripts and necessary variant list to run GWAS without labelling samples based on ancestry or ethnicity.

-Overall process:
+Overall pipeline process to process your data:
+0. NOTE before running the pipeline:
+    - this pipeline assumes your data is in **PLINK format (bed/bim/fam)**
+    - also assumes your variants are annotated in rsID format
+    - please make sure your data is **imputed** to have larger coverage of genome, as the reference panel variants are based on WGS data.
 1. run `extract_fix_ref.sh `(edit the contents to the right path)
-    - this extracts variants from a PLINK file and fixes the reference allele to match the HGDP+1kG reference panel (which I have been calling gnomad for convenience)
+    - this extracts variants from a PLINK file and fixes the reference allele to match the HGDP+1kG reference panel (which I have been calling gnomad* for convenience)
-    - the variants are all in rsID, so please annotate your PLINK file with rsID before running this script
+    - the variants are all annotated in rsID, so please **annotate your PLINK file with rsID** before running this script
+    - the reference panel used were based on **hg38 genome build**.
 2. run `pca_projection.sh` (edit the contents to the right path)
-    - this calls `project_gnomad.py`
+    - this calls `project_gnomad.py` python script for the execution that relies on [hail](https://hail.is)'
+    - this projects your individiual data onto the reference axes of genetic variation (AGV) defined by the reference panel, and outputs the first 50 reference AGV (labeled PC1 - PC50).
-3. now you can run REGENIE with the additional 20 PCA components as covariates in both STEP 1 and STEP 2.
+3. now you can run [regenie](https://rgcgithub.github.io/regenie/) with the additional 20 reference AGV (PC1-20) as covariates in both STEP 1 and STEP 2.
+    - please note the previous output gives 50 components, so please edit accordingly to include the first 20 components (PC1 - PC20) as covariates.

 OPTIONAL to run `REGINTEST`:
-- this test for interaction of a SNP with the first 3 PCA components, which tests for heterogeneity of effect across ancestry groups.
+- this is test for interaction of a SNV with the first 3 PCs, which tests for heterogeneity of effect across ancestry groups (correlation of SNV to genetic variation on the phenotype).
 - run `regintest.sh` (edit the contents to the right path)
-    - this calls `regintest.py`
+    - this calls `regintest.py` (requirements below)
 - and if needed run `multivar-meta.sh` to meta-analyse interaction results across multiple cohorts.
     - usual meta-analysis qc applies on matching ID names, but please don't change the column names, they are hard coded to regintest.py output.